bassmanitram/actions-for-nautilus/configurator/help.md

-Note, however, that your menu will not appear in the Nautilus context menu until you add command actions to it, and then only if those commands are pertinent to the files that you have selected in the Nautilus window...
+Note, however, that your menu will not appear in the Nautilus context menu until you add command actions to it, and then only if those commands are pertinent to the files that you have selected in the Nautilus window.

 # Command Actions
 Command actions are really what this is all about - executing a command string of your choice, passing details of the file(s) you have selected as arguments to the command.

-Examples of commands:
+Examples of commands taken from the delivered sample configuration:

 * Start an HTTP server using a specific folder as the root folder
-* Restore the previous version of a versioned file
 * Copying details of the selected files to the clipboard
 * Running a script file with an appropriate interpreter
 * Executing an arbitrary command in a selected folder